AndrewDMorgan/PyVectors-and-PyMarching/README.md

     from PyVectors import *

-The functions are as following with their descriptions:
+The functions and classes are as following with their descriptions:

  ## *vec2*
  Stores an x and y position.
 Takes an input of x or x and y